-In May 1999, we signed an agreement for the establishment of a broad collaboration with Novartis, whereby the two companies will work together on five different five-year research projects to identify drug targets for products that can treat, prevent, or diagnose the effects of human disease.
+In May 1999, we signed an agreement for the establishment of a broad collaboration with Novartis, whereby the two companies will work on five different five-year research projects to identify drug targets for products that can treat, prevent, or diagnose the effects of human disease.
 Two of the research projects will be conducted jointly by Novartis and us, and the other three research projects will be conducted at Novartis.
 The first research project, a joint research project, is focused on identifying small molecule drug targets that regulate T cells.
 The second research project, also a joint research project, relates to the identification and validation of small molecule drug targets that can mediate specific functions of B cells.
-The third research project, a project carried out at Novartis, is focused on identifying small molecule drug targets that regulate pulmonary inflammation.
-Novartis will select the remaining two projects by May 2001.
+The third research project, a project carried out at Novartis, is focused on identifying small molecule the remaining two projects by May 2001.